afesus/attribution_treeBased_categorical_shap/README.md

 # attribution_treeBased_categorical_shap
 Download attribution_project.zip, and unzip it.
+This is only an empty folder structure, containing no data.
 Place it in a chosen location on your computer.
-In the subfolder 'data' place a pickle file data.pkl, containing:
+In the subfolder 'data' place your dataset in a form of a pickle file data.pkl, containing:

 a dataframe 'data', with all categorical explanation variables, a numerical outcome variable, an a variable 'm_var', stating how on how many single datapoints each row is based.
 All categorical variables (columns) should be of type category.

-No further setup needed for the folder structure.
+No further setup needed for the folder structure ant the input.

 Run the Python Notebooks in sequence based on the number their name starts with.